ppkwebsites/watchdog-script/README.md

 ✅ Fun ASCII art when pfSense is online!

 📜 Script Overview
-Filename: watchdog.bat
+Filename: WatchDog-W.bat and WatchDog-L.sh

-This script monitors a pfSense virtual machine by repeatedly pinging its IP address.
+This script monitors a pfSense virtual machine by repeatedly pinging its IP address every 60 seconds.
 If it stops responding:

 It will forcefully power off the VM.